Managing Diabetes in Nursing and Care Homes

-Staff must be trained to understand how to care for patients with diabetes, who are often frail and at increased risk for injury.
-Failure to provide adequate diabetes care in a nursing home may be considered nursing home neglect by federal and state law.
+Staff must know how to provide proper diabetes care in nursing homes.
+Failure to keep diabetic residents healthy may be considered nursing home neglect by federal and state laws.

-In cases of neglect, compensation may be available to help pay for treatment and better care for your loved one.
+Thankfully, compensation may be available to pay for diabetes treatment and better care for your loved one if neglect occurred.

 What Should a Diabetes Care Plan Include?

-Further, nursing home health care professionals should perform a detailed health history and physical for each newly admitted resident with diabetes.
+Further, nursing home health care professionals should get a detailed health history from the resident and perform a physical exam.

 - Family health history